-66 Akaroa Mail and Banks Peninsula Advertiser, 31 Aug.
+67 Akaroa Mail and Banks Peninsula Advertiser, 31 Aug.
 1900, p.
 2. The Deed record for the Pavitts main landholding, including Woodlands on RS 579, shows it was leased to Saxton and Williams in November 1865 (Deeds Index Record 15061/30D 180) and at the same time Saxton and Williams purchased RS 1763 and 1764 from Thomas Hughes' estate Deeds Index Record 13611/25D 393 - purchased from the mortgage holder who probably assumed ownership upon Hughes passing (Maxwell and Huebert, 2020, p.
-18); Saxton and Williams leased the Pavitts' section for almost a decade and then finally purchased it in January 1874 (Deeds Index Record 40578/67D 596).
+18) ; Saxton and Williams leased the Pavitts' section for almost a decade and then finally purchased it in January 1874 (Deeds Index Record 40578/67D 596).
 Akaroa Mail and Banks Peninsula Advertiser, 21 Dec.
 1888, p.
 2 states 'Messrs Hughes and Pavitt, who had previously started the saw-mill in Robinson's Bay, sold out to Messrs Saxton and Williams, who carried on the business for 10 or 12 years until the bush was cleared off the property, which had been gradually acquired, until it reached an area of over 2000 acres.'
 Akaroa Mail and Banks Peninsula Advertiser, 25 Sep.
 1914, p.
 3 notes that Saxton and Williams bought the land from Mr Pavitt in Robinsons Bay and Akaroa Mail and Banks Peninsula Advertiser, 31 Aug.
 1900, p.
 2 states that the partnership bought from Hughes.
-67 Lyttelton Times, 11 Dec.
-1865, p.
-3; Timber on Banks Peninsula: the saw milling days', Akaroa Mail and Banks Peninsula 1866 the partnership was advertising for 'a Man to take charge of a portable steam engine'.68 When Saxton and Williams converted the mill to steam-driven engine power, it was renamed 'Robinsons Bay Steam Sawmill' or 'Matlock Sawmill'.69 The timber waterwheel was replaced by a boiler that drove two vertical saws and that the output of the mill averaged a million feet (304,800 metres) of timber each year.70 It was a successful and busy place - over 40 men were employed cutting down trees, driving bullock teams or working at the mill - and many who later went onto farming gained their wealth from the sawmilling industry.71
+1866 the partnership was advertising for 'a Man to take charge of a portable steam engine'.69 When Saxton and Williams converted the mill to steam-driven engine power, it was renamed 'Robinsons Bay Steam Sawmill' or 'Matlock Sawmill'.70 The timber waterwheel was replaced by a boiler that drove two vertical saws and that the output of the mill averaged a million feet (304,800 metres) of timber each year.71 It was a successful and busy place - over 40 men were employed cutting down trees, driving bullock teams or working at the mill - and many who later went onto farming gained their wealth from the sawmilling industry.72